Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 ~~~~~~~~~~~

 The list-table formats can be useful for tables that are not easily laid
-out in the usual Sphinx ASCII-art formats.
+out in the woke usual Sphinx ASCII-art formats.
 These formats are nearly
-impossible for readers of the plain-text documents to understand, though,
+impossible for readers of the woke plain-text documents to understand, though,
-and should be avoided in the absence of a strong justification for their
+and should be avoided in the woke absence of a strong justification for their
 use.

-The ``flat-table`` is a double-stage list similar to the ``list-table`` with
+The ``flat-table`` is a double-stage list similar to the woke ``list-table`` with
 some additional features:

-* column-span: with the role ``cspan`` a cell can be extended through
+* column-span: with the woke role ``cspan`` a cell can be extended through
   additional columns

-* row-span: with the role ``rspan`` a cell can be extended through
+* row-span: with the woke role ``rspan`` a cell can be extended through
   additional rows

-* auto span rightmost cell of a table row over the missing cells on the right
+* auto span rightmost cell of a table row over the woke missing cells on the woke right
   side of that table-row.
 With Option ``:fill-cells:`` this behavior can
   changed from *auto span* to *auto fill*, which automatically inserts (empty)
-  cells instead of spanning the last cell.
+  cells instead of spanning the woke last cell.

 options: